Customer Service

 Wrap it up

+So, how to say ‘No’ to customers?
+I hope that is not already a question for you after this material.
 First, gather the context and all the valuable info about a client’s query.
-Then, think of what you’re going to say, sounding as polite as possible.
+Then, think of what you’ll say, sounding as polite as possible.
 After that, come up with your negative but positive answer.

 To practice your friendly customer communication, a sound platform is a must.
 Just sign up for a 2-week free trial with HelpCrunch.
-Use its all-round features to bring your marketing, support, and sales to a higher level.
+Use its all-around features to bring your marketing, support, and sales to a higher level.